Park Hotels & Resorts (NYSE:PK) Releases Q1 Earnings Guidance

-Park Hotels & Resorts (NYSE:PK – Get Rating) updated its first quarter earnings guidance on Wednesday.
+Park Hotels & Resorts (NYSE:PK – Get Rating) issued an update on its first quarter earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.30-0.37 for the period, compared to the consensus estimate of $0.34.
 Park Hotels & Resorts also updated its FY 2023 guidance to $1.60-$1.99 EPS.

 Park Hotels & Resorts Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, January 17th.
-Shareholders of record on Friday, December 30th were paid a dividend of $0.25 per share.
-This represents a $1.00 dividend on an annualized basis and a yield of 7.20%.
-The ex-dividend date of this dividend was Thursday, December 29th.
-This is a positive change from Park Hotels & Resorts’s previous quarterly dividend of $0.01.
-Park Hotels & Resorts’s dividend payout ratio (DPR) is 344.83%.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, January 17th.
+Investors of record on Friday, December 30th were issued a $0.25 dividend.
+The ex-dividend date was Thursday, December 29th.
+This represents a $1.00 annualized dividend and a yield of 7.27%.
+This is a boost from Park Hotels & Resorts’s previous quarterly dividend of $0.01.
+Park Hotels & Resorts’s payout ratio is 138.89%.

 Hedge Funds Weigh In On Park Hotels & Resorts